xzzff/Object-Oriented-Design/Language_Comparison_Project/memory_management_garbage_collection.md

 * All references to said object are set to null.
 * The object is created inside a block scope and the reference goes out of scope once the control flow exists that block.
 * If an object has only weak references.
 For example, see WeakHashMap.
 The discussion between WeakReferences, SoftReferences, PhantomReferences, and StrongReferences is a bit more involved and out of the scope for this class, so we omit the details.

+# Other remarks
+* Cpp can allocate arbitrary sized blocks of memory, whereas Java can only allocate memory through object instantiation.
+Otherwise, in Java, arbitrary blocks may be allocated in Java as an array of bytes.
+* Cpp has destructors, while Java has finalizers.
+Both are invoked before an object's deallocation but they differ significantly.
+  * An object's destructor in Cpp must be invoked implicitly for variables declared on the task and explicitly for deallocating an object.
+* In Java, the object's finalizer is invoked asynchronously after some time has passed since the object has been accessed for the last time and before it is deallocated.
+  * Note that only a few objects need finalizers.
+In particularly, one is needed only for objects that *must* guarantee some cleanup of object state before deallocating.